For all life-threatening emergencies call ‘000’.

 Live traffic conditions including closures and alerts call 1300 659 217 or visit the Vic Roads website.

 Vic Roads 24 hour Traffic Hazard Report & Advisory Service call 131 170.

 Information is provided on health and safety, emotional health, financial assistance, local services and other current information.
-Visit the DHS website for further information.
+Visit the DHHS website for further information.

 - Lifeline - Phone 13 11 14